kurogane13/Mongodb-Operations-Console/README.md

   password doe

   ```

+Version 3 now includes:

-- Creation and deletion of mongodb databases
+- New creation and deletion features
+	- Users in pymongo client (and mongo shell in linux)
+	- Users in databases
+	- Mongodb databases
-- Creation and deletion of mongodb collections in databases
+	- Collections in databases

+- New permissions features

+	- View user permissions
+	- Grant user permissions
+	- Revoke user permissions

 --------------------------------------------------------------------------------------------